What does an Addiction Counselor in Idaho do? What is Their Job Role?

 CACREPLicensure and Certification IBADCC

-Supervisory hours: Credentialing for CADC candidate occurs only after 300 hours of approved supervision is completed.
+Supervisory hours: Credentialing for a alcohol drug counselor CADC candidate occurs only after 300 hours of approved supervision is completed.
 This can be an informal clinical setting or a formal program in a college certification program.
-As long as the state of Idaho recognizes the entity as one of its approved organizations, it is acceptable for supervisory hour credits.
-A specific supervisor must also meet the standards set by the state of Idaho.
-This includes any supervisor who holds a CADC level certificate who must have at least three years of professional experience in counseling in order to be recognized as an approved supervisor.
+As long as the state recognizes the entity as one of its approved organizations, it is acceptable for supervisory hour credits.
+A specific supervisor must also meet the standards set by the state.
+This includes any supervisor who holds a alcohol drug counselor CADC level certificate who must have at least three years of professional experience in counseling in order to be recognized as an approved supervisor.

-Work experience: If a CADC candidate does not have a behavioral science degree, then the approved work experience hours are a minimum of 6,000 hours in a clinically-approved environment.
-If the CADC candidate has a graduate-level behavioral science degree that is verified by the state of Idaho, then this requirement drops to 2,000 hours in the field.
+Work experience: If a alcohol drug counselor CADC candidate does not have a behavioral science degree, then the approved work experience hours are a minimum of 6,000 hours in a clinically-approved environment.
+If the CADC candidate has a graduate-level behavioral science degree that is verified by the state, then this requirement drops to 2,000 hours in the field.

 ACADC Educational Requirements